Preimage problems for deterministic finite automata: Extending small subsets

 \section{Extending small subsets}

-The complexity of extending problems rely on the size of the given subset.
-Note that in the proof of PSPACE-hardness in Theorem~\ref{thm:extensible} the used subsets and simultaneously their complements may grow with an instance of the reduced problem, and it is known that the problem of the emptiness of intersection can be solved in polynomial time if the number of given DFAs is fixed.
-Here we study the computational complexity of the extending problems when the size of the subset is not larger than a fixed $k$.
+The complexity of the extending problems is caused by an~unbounded size of the given subset.
+Note that in the proof of PSPACE-hardness in Theorem~\ref{thm:extensible} the used subsets and simultaneously their complements may grow with an~instance of the reduced problem, and it is known that the problem of the emptiness of intersection can be solved in polynomial time if the number of given DFAs is fixed.
+Here, we study the computational complexity of the extending problems when the size of the subset is not larger than a~fixed $k$.